 Innovators like Selwyn Goldsmith, who wrote Designing for the Disabled, and architect Ronald Mace may have pushed for ‘universal design’ nearly half a century ago.
 But despite their pioneering work (and the work of many others since), people with disabilities are to this day forced to rely on digital ‘hacks’ or physical workarounds to make their way around cities and buildings.

 Things are, thankfully, improving.
 Architects, town planners, even brands have realised that accessible design is simply great design.
 And if something doesn’t work for everyone, it doesn’t work at all.
-Events in 2019 have to put accessibility at their hearts.
+Events have to put accessibility at their hearts.
 Organisers have a responsibility to create a space that works for all, so every attendee can enjoy their time there equally without worrying, struggling or leaving, frustrated.

 - You may like: 5 signs you need an event agency